AFWW

 A vision for ending war

-What Senator Hart says of America above is also true of the global community.
-We, the people of earth of the 21st century, plod and stagger into the future without any goal or plan.
-This website is dedicated to "The Vision Thing" and its amazing power.
-The site presents nine strategic cornerstones, connected and interconnected by the goal of ending war.
 If vision and passion are closely linked, which they often are, they evoke a vocabulary of zeal.
 We must change.
 We must spend.
 We must sacrifice.
 Martial words creep in.
 Battle to end hunger.
 War against ignorance.
 Fight for democracy.
 Ending war will require zeal and it will be a struggle.
-Sometimes aggressive words maybe be used for impact here, but the vision of this website is one of nonviolence.
+Sometimes aggressive words may be used for impact in this essay, but the vision of this website is one of nonviolence.
 Violence begets violence.
 It always has and always will.
 Rhetoric aside, our challenge will be to end war nonviolently.

 A war against the Soviet Union that involved weapons of mass destruction could never be won; the devastation would be intolerable, even for those left standing.
 Other leaders had resigned themselves to a deterrent policy of MAD (Mutually Assured Destruction) into the indefinite future.
 Reagan's insight was that the West possessed a source of power and persuasion that was only second to, perhaps superior to, lethal force: money.

+If weapons of killing could not be used to constrain Russia, he reasoned, then let's use the next best approach: let's spend them into the ground.
 The story is a bit more complicated than that.
 But not much.
 The Soviets, already weakened by years of containment and a horrible economy, simply could not match the massive, staggeringly expensive programs that Reagan initiated, most notably the infamous "Star Wars" program, or as he called it, The Strategic Defense Initiative.
 We can be thankful that the Soviets— indeed, all of us—were blessed with a realistic leader, Mikhail Gorbachev, who not only saw the handwriting on the wall, but had a spirit opposed to human suffering.

 Reagan's vision to defeat the Soviets by outspending them on defense illustrates the effectiveness of putting dollars behind a nonviolent vision.
 Reagan shocked many of his supporters, and Gorbachev as well, by promising that once this massive system of defense was developed, he would offer it to all nations, thus ensuring that all countries would be secure.
 His private letters indicate that he was entirely sincere.
+Parenthetically, it's worth mentioning that if the entire global community can fashion an enforceable peace treaty, perhaps one that woud rely on immediate severe sanctions by all against anyone breaking the treaty, that would also create a situation where all countries would be secure, and could apply their resources to positive visions.

 Our major challenge at this time (2005) is the terrorism foisted upon the world by Jihadists like Osama bin Laden.
 This struggle, like the earlier one with the Soviet Union, cannot be won with military weapons.
 We can kill or imprison terrorists.
-We can even kill a lot of them, in fact.
+We can even kill a lot of them.
 We can dry up first one source of their money and then another.
 But these are stopgap solutions, a defensive position equivalent to containing the Soviet Union during the Cold War.

 This current war against terrorism is unusual because it's not primarily over territory or resources—not land rights, water rights, fishing rights, garden rights, mineral rights, salt rights, oil rights, trade routes, or any of the other resources that bring wealth and that have traditionally energized wars.
 Nor is the rallying call for the Islamic terrorists simply to get the West out of the lands where their holy sites are located.
 The goal is more encompassing: these terrorists are fighting to kick the West out of the Muslim world, period.
 In this broader view, terrorism is primarily a struggle over how people should live: under a bin Ladenesque interpretation of the Koran and Sharia or under a democratic system where secular laws protect people of diverse political, religious, or philosophical persuasions.
 Will the future be composed of countries where all individuals are protected and their choices respected as long as their choices don't harm others...or not?

 Sometimes using physical force to contain or end a threat to freedom or security is necessary (see Provide Security and Order).
-It was, for example, justifiable in World War II given the state of the world at that time.
+It was, for example, arguably justifiable in World War II given the state of the world at that time.
 We'll always need global policemen to enforce good behavior.
 But concentrating on nonviolent means of conflict resolution is the only way to break out of the historical cycle of violence as the intervention of choice (see Promote Nonviolent Conflict Resolution).
 Violence begets violence.
 Cultures that refuse to renounce violence are eventually swept into another war.
 There are no exceptions to this fundamental truth of our nature.

 * madras = Islamic school

-What about the money?
-The cost?
-Won't the democracies go broke and force their citizens into a severely lower standard of living?
 To think that in order to end war, providing work opportunities, educational opportunities, the means to have access to clean water, daily food, shelter, and basic medical care across the globe is too costly, is to sorely lack perspective as well as vision.

 Consider the United States, which had waged wars in both Afghanistan and Iraq and had given generously to help tsunami victims in Asia.
 Were American pockets tapped out?
-Four days after hurricane Katrina wreaked devastation on New Orleans and the Gulf Coast of the United States, the American Congress rushed through an appropriation for $10.5 billion.
+Four days after hurricane Katrina wreaked devastation on New Orleans and the U.S. Gulf Coast, the American Congress rushed through an appropriation for $10.5 billion.
 Within ten days, it had appropriated another $51.8 billion for relief and reconstruction.
 (4) By some estimates, the United States was spending $2 billion per day.
 As of September 7th, 2005, nine days after Katrina hit, American private charities had received more than $500 million in cash.
 (5) Compare that spending with some examples of amounts spent on war.
-When money is needed, it's there.
-The issue is not lack but allocation.

 Consider just one specific area where money could be applied.
 In discussing the dire crises in water and the disposal of human waste, Margaret Wertheim wrote: "Pick a crisis—any crisis—the world is facing today: civil war, famine, AIDS, malaria, land mines.
 All pale in comparison with the problem we face regarding water."
 (6) One in six people lack access to safe drinking water.
 Two million die each year from water-related diseases.
 Billions become ill.

 Still, she cites Ralph Daley, director of INWEH (International Network on Water, Environment and Health at the UN) that the money needed to eliminate this problem is comparatively small: it would cost between $10 and $20 billion a year for the next 15 to 20 years to provide this basic necessity to everyone.
 According to Wertheim, Americans in the United States in 2003 alone spent $61 billion on carbonated soft drinks and $71 billion on beer.
 Americans have clean, safe water from the tap, yet in 2003 they still spent $23 billion on bottled water.
 America will spend an estimated $10 billion a year on the unworkable Star Wars program.
 It's not just the United States that spends generously on non-essentials.
 In 2002, the French spent $2.9 billion on lingerie.
 If the developed nations worked together to solve the water problem, it would cost Americans 2 cents a day per person.
 That's only $7.00 a year.
-In some cities, that's less than one take-out pizza a year.
+In 2005 in some cities, that's less than one take-out pizza a year.

 We need to educate ourselves.
 We need perspective.

-No great campaign can be won on the cheap.
+No war campaign can be won on the cheap.
 In 2005 dollars, American's spent $613 billion for WW I and $623 billion for the Vietnam War.
 (7) As of May 2005, the United States has spent $300 billion on the wars in Afghanistan and Iraq, and those wars are not yet over.

-Nor can pacification be achieved on the cheap.
-The Marshall Plan that reconstructed Europe after WW II is a sterling example of what it takes to win the peace: many years, lots of money, sustained vision.
+Nor can pacification and reconstructive after war be achieved on the cheap.
+The Marshall Plan that reconstructed Europe after WW II is a sterling example of what it takes to win the peace: many years, lots of money, and sustained vision.
 General George C. Marshall—the architect of the prosecution of WW II, the reconstruction of Europe, and the containment of the Soviet Union—was a brilliant military genius and statesman.
 His kind of vision and staying power are rare.
 If the United States were similarly to remain in Iraq and Afghanistan for ten years in order to ensure the creation of strong, secular democracies, the semiannual report of the Congressional Budget Office (January, 2005) estimated that the total cost would be as high as $1.4 trillion at current levels of operation, and $1 trillion if the wars were gradually phased down.
-(7) Planning for, executing, and cleaning up after wars is tragically wasteful (see Shift our Economies).
+(7) Planning for, executing, and cleaning up after wars is tragically wasteful (see Shift Our Economies).

 "Of course balance is important: between personal pleasure and compassion, between personal pleasure and investing in a secure future, between personal pleasures and the needs of others.
 But until the eight richest nations in the world are rationing chocolate, wine, and gasoline, it's impossible to argue that we're doing all we can to end war.